hmcts/ops-runbooks/MailRelay/README.md

 .
 ```

+If successful you should get a similar output to below and receive your email.
+`250 OK id=1o5sVA-00012W-LB`

 ### Test unauthenticated relay
 NOTE: For MailRelay2, if you try to send an email unauthenticated you will receive a 550 unauthenticated relay response.